bevacqua/process-finder/README.md

     port: 3000, // the port we listen on
     frequency: 5000, // the frequency with which the port is scanned for changes
     elevate: false, // whether to use `sudo`, to get elevated priviledges
-    log: false // if enabled, a verbose `log` event will be emitted }
+    info: false // if enabled, a verbose `info` event will be emitted }
 ```